The Complex Psychology of Leadership in Sports with Dr Susan Giblin

 Yet, during the best season of Dungy’s career, his lone Super Bowl-winning season, the most famous moment features two of his players arguing vociferously on the sideline.
 Not only that, the two biggest leaders in the locker room were the two players arguing.

 Peyton Manning is maybe the greatest quarterback to ever play.
 He won two Super Bowls, set endless records and is going into the Hall of Fame this year.
-Jeff Saturday was considered one of the best centers of his generation, in large part because of his celebrated leadership qualities.
+Jeff Saturday was considered one of the best centres of his generation, in large part because of his celebrated leadership qualities.
 In the calmest locker room in the NFL, the two biggest leaders screamed at each other when they needed to right the ship.

 This moment didn’t destroy the team or create lasting friction between teammates.
 It actually galvanized them and set them on the path towards eventually winning the Super Bowl.